zimoluo/sculk_hive/README.md

 * Pushes its last resort to desperately strike down the intruder.

 ### Summoning
-* The boss randomly appears underground or in ancient cities.
-When an altar-like structure is found, complete the building by placing a sculk shrieker on its top and igniting all four soul sands to initiate the summoning.
+* The boss is summoned using an altar.
+The altar is generated randomly underground.
+Specifically, the ancient city has a chance to generate an altar under the Warden statue in a hollow chamber.
+Another type of chamber generates randomly underground within any ocean, mountain, hill, jungle, badlands, and deep dark biome.
+Once you've found an altar, complete it by igniting all four blocks of soul sand and place a sculk shrieker on the top of the structure.
+Alternatively, use `/locate structure sculk_hive:sculk_chamber` to look for a chamber containing the altar.
 * After the altar is complete, darkness starts to surround you and the boss gradually transforms into its full state.
 Note that the health bar is charging up.
 * Disposing of the Sculk Sword will also create an incomplete altar.
 * Manually constructing the altar to summon the boss is impossible.